-A student's dress, grooming, and appearance, including hair style/color, jewelry, make-up, nails, body piercings, and tattoos, shall:
+A student's dress, grooming, and appearance, including accessories, hair style, body piercings, and tattoos, shall:

-- 1. Be safe, and appropriate, and not disrupt or interfere with the educational process. - Recognize that extremely brief and see-through garments are not appropriate.
-Ensure all students wear appropriate clothing that conports with current fashion style.
-Wearing revealing clothing that does not provide full coverage of private body parts is prohibited. - 3.
+- 1. Be safe, and appropriate, and not substantially disrupt or interfere with the educational process. - 2.
+Recognize that extremely brief and see-through garments may not be appropriate if there is a substantial disruption to the learning environment. - 3.
 Ensure that underwear is completely covered with outer clothing. - 4.
 Include footwear at all times.
 Footwear that is a safety hazard will not be allowed. - 5.
 Not include the wearing of hats and headgear (including hoods) in the classroom except for a medical or religious purpose. - 6.
 Not include items that are vulgar, obscene, provocative, libelous, or that denigrate others on account of race, color, religion, creed, national origin, gender, sexual orientation or disability. - 7.
-Not promote and/or endorse the use of alcohol, tobacco, vaping, illegal drugs or reference to illegal drugs (i.e. Cookies) and/or encourage other illegal, violent activities or weapons.
+Not promote and/or endorse the use of alcohol, tobacco, vaping, illegal drugs or reference to illegal drugs (e.g. Cookies) and/or encourage other illegal, violent activities with or without weapons.